 Irritation around the anus (in girls, vaginal itching) is also a clue.
 The itching becomes worse at night since the worms travel to the rectal area to lay eggs.
 In girls, the infection can spread to the vagina causing a vaginal discharge (4).
 Itching can also lead to broken skin, which may likely result in inflammation of the area or a bacterial infection.

 Pinworms can cause nausea and vomiting in rare cases.
 But this can only happen if there are too many pinworms in the intestines.
 In rarest of the cases, there is a chance of appendicitis which occurs when pinworms block the appendix (5).

 Pinworms will not cause any serious symptoms like bloody bowel movements, abdominal pain, poor appetite or fever.
-If your baby has any of these signs and symptoms, there is a chance of more severe condition that requires an immediate visit to a healthcare provider.
+If your baby has any of these signs and symptoms, there is a chance of a more severe condition that requires an immediate visit to a healthcare provider.

 How To Diagnose Pinworms In Babies?

 - You can establish your suspicions by checking for the pinworms in the anal area by using a flashlight.
 Since worms lay eggs mostly at night, you can check them or early in the morning.

 - You can also check for pinworms by gently pressing a transparent tape to the anus wherein the eggs stick to the tape.
 It is known as the ‘Scotch tape test’.
 You can take this sample to your child’s pediatrician for further tests (3).

 - Blood tests are not required for diagnosing pinworm infections.